Revisiting the cosmic string origin of GW190521

-In this letter we revisit the cosmic string hypothesis of GW190521 using novel GW waveforms of cosmic string loops collapsing to black holes \cite{Aurrekoetxea:2020tuw}.
-Guided by fully general relativistic field-theory simulations of Abelian Higgs strings, we construct an example waveform for a loop with dimensionless string tension $G\mu/c^2= 10^{-7}$ that collapses to form a black hole, radiating $3.4\%$ of its initial mass in gravitational waves, see Fig. \ref{fig:waveform}.
+In this Letter we revisit the cosmic string hypothesis of GW190521 using novel GW waveforms of cosmic string loops collapsing to black holes\footnote{We take the agnostic view of whether these circular loops are sufficiently abundant in nature and test the hypothesis by searching for their evidence in data.} \cite{Aurrekoetxea:2020tuw}.
+Guided by the first fully general relativistic field-theory simulations of Abelian Higgs strings, we construct an example waveform for a loop with dimensionless string tension $G\mu/c^2= 10^{-7}$ that collapses to form a black hole, radiating $3.4\%$ of its initial mass in gravitational waves, see Fig. \ref{fig:waveform}.
 At a fiducial distance $d_L = 4\,\mathrm{Gpc}$, this corresponds to a cosmic string loop with radius $R_0=2.85\,\mathrm{AU}$ observed with an inclination angle $\iota = 34^\circ$.
 We show that this collapsing cosmic string yields a signal-to-noise ratio $\rho \approx 12$, greatly improving on the cusp result ($\rho \approx 10$).
 This maps to an approximate log Bayes' factor of $\log \mathcal{B}^{\mathrm{loop}}_{\mathrm{cusp}} = 22$ in favour of the collapsing cosmic string over existing cusp results.
 Although the collapsing cosmic string is disfavoured relative to the BBH hypothesis ($\rho \approx 14$), a full Bayesian analysis that encompasses the full configuration space could potentially show comparable agreement.
 The purpose of our analysis is to show that while cusps are easily distinguishable from black-hole mergers, collapsing loops can be excellent mimickers.
-This makes it difficult to conclusively identify a high-mass binary black hole merger if collapsing cosmic string loops occur in nature. \\
+This makes it difficult to conclusively identify a high-mass binary black hole merger if collapsing cosmic string loops occur in nature.\\